-Forty members of a RAGBRAI pre-ride squad aren’t looking for needles in a haystack as they bike across Iowa this week.
+Forty members of a RAGBRAI pre-ride squad weren't looking for needles in a haystack as they bike across Iowa in June.

-The group landed in Indianola Tuesday, just as thousands of bikers will on July 23.
+The group landed in Indianola just as thousands of bikers will today.
 They were in the midst their own mini-RAGBRAI, riding the route by day and meeting with local organizing groups in the evenings.
-The pre-ride team devoured pasta and pizza at Brickhouse that night, offering advice to community organizers and gathering information that will come in handy as the caravan of bikers takes to the roads in July.
+The pre-ride team devoured pasta and pizza at Brickhouse that night, offering advice to community organizers and gathering information that is coming in handy as the caravan of bikers heads to Indianola.

 Safety is their first focus, said members of the group.